 To achieve this, the children take part in focused activities that concentrate on developing the children’s speaking and listening skills, building on learning from previous activities.
 We share books and read regularly to the children, helping them to build up a collection of known stories and rhymes.
 The children are exposed to a word rich environment and they are encouraged to use rich vocabulary in their conversations.
 The children have access to the school library and are encouraged to read at home with their parents.

 The development of reading is monitored via ongoing assessment that links to ‘development matters’ a government benchmarking tool.
 Children are given specific challenges such as using story trays and small world toys to retell stories.
 Children are encouraged to use stories through their play.

 In Reception the key to our successful reading outcomes is to provide the children with a rigorous approach to phonics from the moment they start school.
-Burton Agnes follows the letters and sounds scheme and children take part in at least one daily focused adult led phonics session.
+Burton Agnes follows the Little Wandle scheme and children take part in at least one daily focused adult led phonics session.
 These groups are differentiated but flexible, so that children can be challenged or supported when necessary.
 Any children who are at risk of falling behind are worked closely with.
 At the beginning of the school year parents are invited to take part in a phonics meeting to help them understand how we teach reading and gain their support.
 We stress to parents that the home school partnership does have a positive impact on the how well children read.

 - The first read will focus on decoding using their phonic knowledge and skills